WWE 2K19: Release

-On July 25, 2018, 2K revealed the WWE 2K19's Collector's Edition that would be based on Ric Flair, titled the "Wooooo!
+On July 25, 2018, 2K revealed the WWE 2K19 Collector's Edition that would be based on Ric Flair, titled the "Wooooo!
 Edition".
 Similar to some of the previous games; it includes a Deluxe Edition copy of the game and access to the game four days early and the Season Pass alongside other physical features, including a plaque featuring a fabric piece from Flair's pink or purple robe.
-In-game features include the access to pre-order bonus characters Ronda Rousey and Rey Mysterio; as well as a 2002 version of The Undertaker, Ricky Steamboat, "Rowdy" Roddy Piper, "The American Dream" Dusty Rhodes and "Macho Man" Randy Savage, Flair's WrestleMania XXIV robe and his daughter, Charlotte Flair's WrestleMania 32 robe as in-game attires, and the 1983 Starrcade arena.
+In-game features include the access to pre-order bonus characters Ronda Rousey and Rey Mysterio; as well as a 2002 version of The Undertaker, Ricky Steamboat, Roddy Piper, Dusty Rhodes and Randy Savage, Flair's WrestleMania XXIV robe and his daughter, Charlotte Flair's WrestleMania 32 robe as in-game attires, and the 1983 Starrcade arena.

 Over three weeks in August and September 2018, 2K streamed roster reveal videos on their YouTube and Twitch channels, hosted by Rusev and Lana with a different tag team as guests each week; The B-Team (Bo Dallas and Curtis Axel) the first week, Gallows and Anderson (Luke Gallows and Karl Anderson) the second week, The Bar (Cesaro and Sheamus) the third week.
 On September 13, 2018, 2K released the official gameplay trailer, showcasing several new features such as Big Head Mode, a zombie version of Triple H, and Bray Wyatt's House of Horrors match location.
-One week later, the soundtrack was revealed in a livestream hosted by The New Day, alongside Elias and rapper Wale.
+One week later, the soundtrack was revealed in a livestream hosted by The New Day (Xavier Woods, Big E and Kofi Kingston), alongside Elias and rapper Wale.
 Each song on the soundtrack was chosen by a WWE wrestler and includes popular artists such as Eminem, Post Malone, Metallica and Fall Out Boy.